 Make it official.
 You may have already changed businesses, products, or strategies a few times.
 That’s good.
 It was healthy to keep your options open… but it isn’t anymore.

 The next step is to file forms to comply with tax obligations.
 Register your business as a nonprofit, a corporation, a Limited Liability Corporation (LLC), or a sole proprietorship.
 Obtain an EIN (Employer Identification Number), which keeps your business taxes distinct from your personal taxes.
-The Small Business Administration’s website can help you determine which forms to file, depending on which business structure you choose.
+The IRS can help you determine which forms to file, depending on which business structure you choose.

 Ensure you’re insured.
 Talk with a business insurance provider or two (or three!) to learn what options are available to you and what you can afford.
 Insurance is a must, but you have some flexibility when it comes to the specific product you purchase.